-Next, we will discuss the learning style model adopted for use in our investigation, followed by a discussion on the results that we have obtained.
-We will then present the methodology used for developing and designing the different assignments modes in line with the outcome that we obtained from the initial learning styles investigation.
-This is followed by a discussion on the results as well as our conclusions and future work.
 Learning style can be described as "the complex manner in which, and the conditions under which, learners most efficiently and most effectively perceive, process, store and recall what they are attempting to learn"[1].
 Alternatively, it may also be described as an individual's preferred way of learning[2].
 Despite the general understanding of learning styles, there is little agreement on what these styles are.
 Popular learning style models include VARK[3], Honey & Mumford[4], Dunn[5], Felder-Soloman[6], Kolb[7] and Myer-Briggs[8].

 The Felder-Silverman model[9] was developed originally as an aid to minimizing the mismatch between teaching and learning styles in Engineering.
 Similarly, the VARK[3] and Honey & Mumford's models[4] were also developed and used as a model for learning styles.
 The VARK model[3] is centered on the four learning categories - Visual, Aural, Read/Write, and Kinesthetic.
-These learning preferences can be considered as being similar to Felder-Silverman's categorization of visual, active verbal. sequential and learners.
+These learning preferences can be considered as being similar to Felder-Silverman's categorization of visual, and verbal. sequential active learners.
 Conversely, Kolb's[10] experiential learning cycle model is more focused on how information is processed rather than the preference for learning or taking in information.
-Honey and Mumford^[4] developed their model based on a variation of Kolb's learning cycle.
+Honey and Mumford[4] developed their model based on a variation of Kolb's learning cycle.
 Their research demonstrated that learning styles are roughly equivalent to the stages of the learning cycle.
 The learning styles that they defined which are activist, reflector, theorist and pragmatist, also fall within Felder-Silverman's model of active, reflective, deductive and sensing learners.
 The Myer-Briggs[8, 11] model was developed as an indicator of personality and psychological type, and not specifically for learning theory development.
 For this research, we adopted the Felder-Silverman learning styles model because the model subsumed most of the other models and it was specifically developed for science and engineering education.

 Briefly, Felder and Soloman[6] described the characteristics of the four dimensions of learning styles as such.
-Active learners prefer to be doing something as opposed to reflective learners who tend to ponder over the matter Sensing learners tend towards learning first. facts and are good at hands-on work whilst intuitive learners prefer discovery and Visual learners prefer visual innovation. presentations as opposed to verbal learners who learn more from written and spoken explanations.
+Active learners prefer to be doing something as opposed to reflective learners who tend to ponder over the matter first.
+Sensing learners tend towards learning facts and are good at hands-on work whilst intuitive learners prefer discovery Visual learners prefer visual innovation. presentations as opposed to verbal learners who more from written and explanations.
 Finally, sequential learners learn effectively from logical linear steps and global learners absorb material at random and have the ability to suddenly grasp the entire picture.